 • The original characteristics of the locomotive as far as reasonably practicable

 The project is inevitably a lengthy and complex engineering undertaking, but we believe it is entirely achievable.
 We have evaluated one of 10000’s direct descendants in diesel locomotive design, the BR Class 58.
 This study established the 58’s suitability as a basis on which to recreate 10000 and has confirmed many similarities between the two designs.
-Both types of locos were designed at Derby, and some of the design staff were directly involved with both locomotive types.
+Both types of locos were designed at Derby, and it is plausible that some of the design staff were directly involved with both locomotive types.
 Both designs were drafted utilising the same ‘backbone’ load bearing main frame construction principle.
 Bogie centres are almost identical, as is the distance between the cab bulkheads, and other critical dimensions.

 Use of a Class 58 locomotive chassis will significantly reduce the time and cost of construction compared to a new build.
 It will also make possible the re-use of the mainframe, cooler group, and other parts towards a cost effective, maintainable and reliable core for the locomotive.

 The natural choice for bogies are those available from a BR Class 77.
 This design is almost identical to those fitted to 10000 and 10001 D16/1 design.
 We have been in discussion with the EM2 Society, and are now fundraising in earnest.
 The bogies will fit the Class 58 chassis although some structural design work will be necessary since the Class 58 bogies design differs slightly from that of conventional locos.

 The English Electric 16SVT engine owned by the IDRS was originally built as a Rail Traction Locomotive power unit for a potential overseas order which was not confirmed.
 When English Electric received an order from the Ministry of Defence for standby generating sets, the engines already built were reallocated to the government order.
 The unit was kept indoors and serviced regularly although it ran very low hours before sale to us, so it is almost as good as new!